Contact Us

 Operations

-You have likely heard the grim joke about the "bus factor"—how many key employees would need to get hit by a bus for your company to collapse.
+You have likely heard the grim joke about the "key person dependency"—how many key employees would need to get left unexpectedly for your company to collapse.
 As a founder, you probably laugh nervously.
 To a Private Equity acquirer, this isn't a joke.
 It is a specific line item in their risk assessment called the Key Person Discount.

-When you are Scaling Sarah, running a $15M revenue shop where every major decision routes through your Slack DMs, you aren't building a business; you are maintaining a high-paid job.
+When you are the founder running a $15M revenue shop where every major decision routes through your Slack DMs, you aren't building a business; you are maintaining a high-paid job.
 The market punishes this severely.
 Valuation data confirms that businesses reliant on "tribal knowledge"—institutional wisdom locked in the heads of a few people—trade at a massive discount compared to those with "Structural Capital" (documented, transferable systems).

 The Math of Transferability